Nalanda

 The Archaeological Site of Nalanda Mahavihara at Nalanda, Bihar comprises the ruins of an early Buddhist monastic and educational center.

-Apart from its religious buildings, the site contained 11 ‘viharas’ with a distinct, standardized architecture that were used for study and housing.
+Apart from its religious buildings, the site contained 11 ‘viharas’ with a distinct, standardized architecture for study and housing.
 Nalanda was one of the most important places of learning in its day.
-It attracted scholars and students from near and far with some travelling all the way from Tibet, China, Korea, and Central Asia.
+It attracted scholars and students from near and far with some travelling from Tibet, China, Korea, and Central Asia.

-Community Perspective: doable as a day trip from Bodh Gaya.
+Community Perspective: doable as a day trip from Bodh Gaya or Patna.
 Its history far exceeds what can be seen at the excavations: essentially “It's brick walls”.
+Bring your own notes as the site's interpretation and signage are minimal.

 Map of Nalanda